Close

 Training and Supervision

-It is important to have individuals that are knowledgeable about scaffolding structures so that risks and hazards during construction activities are minimised.
+Individuals need to be knowledgeable about scaffolding structures so that risks and hazards during construction activities are minimised.

 Things to consider when managing Scaffolders: